keithcla/afne/README.md

 # afne
-Ansible config files and playbooks as part of Roger Perkins Ansilbe for network Engineer
+Ansible config files and playbooks as part of Roger Perkins Ansilbe for network Engineer course